Literacy Council expects heightened demand for services in schools, recruiting volunteers - Salisbury Post

 Literacy Council expects heightened demand for services in schools, recruiting volunteers

-SALISBURY — Rowan County Literacy Council is preparing to restart its regular in-school programs after a year hiatus, and expects demand to increase significantly.
+SALISBURY — Rowan County Literacy Council is preparing to restart its regular in-school programs after a year hiatus and expects demand to increase significantly.

 In 2019, the council worked with 28 students in Rowan-Salisbury Schools as part of its childhood literacy support.
 In 2020, the schools restricted visitors coming in to schools, but the council worked with North Rowan High School to provide support to nearly 50 students through its after school program.